getsolus/solus-site.github.io/content/blog/2016-12-12-budgie-10-2-9-released.md

 Multiple fixes have landed for the Places widget.

-- Duplicate checking of directories with accented characters in their name has been resolved.
 - MTP mounts have been fixed.
-- Root directory bookmark detection has now been fixed.
+- Root directory bookmark detection has been fixed.
+- The duplicate checking of directories with accented characters in their name has been resolved.

 ## Panel & Raven